 - other departments in the executive branch of government that are not part of the public service (such as the New Zealand Police, the New Zealand Defence Force, and the Parliamentary Counsel Office);

-- companies named in Schedule 4A of the Public Finance Act; and
+- the various organisations listed in Schedule 4, and companies named in Schedule 4A, of the Public Finance Act 1989;

 - organisations that are part of the legislative branch of government, such as the Office of the Clerk of the House of Representatives and the Parliamentary Service;